 The Sukrin bread mix was easy, too.
 Just add water!
 I spooned it into two long logs on oiled parchment and then with oiled hands, coaxed it into two smooth logs.
 I baked the bread for an hour and cut it into 40 pieces – the perfect number for appetizers.
 Here is my review of the bread.

 Crackers and bread are not necessary if you’re pressed for time.
 This low carb hummus was great on fresh cut vegetables, too!

-This Low Carb Hummus With Artichoke is 4 net carbs per 1/4 cup serving.
+This creamy Cauliflower Hummus is 3.3 net carbs per 1/4 cup serving.

 - 14 oz canned artichoke bottoms